Sam's Story

 In 2018 I was elected to the State Senate, making the transition from activist to legislator.
 I am incredibly thankful to the people of Senate District 5 who have placed their trust in me to make their voices heard on the senate floor.

-Samantha and I want our children to be proud to call themselves Rhode Islanders.
-We want our children to know that their streets are safe, their schools are successful, their health is insured, and more than anything that their lives are valued.
-And we want you to feel the same way.
+Samantha and I want all our children to be proud to call themselves Rhode Islanders.
+We want them to know that their streets are safe, their schools are successful, their health is insured, and more than anything that their lives are valued.
 That’s what I’m fighting for as your State Senator.